 - Intravenous (IV) fluids to keep you hydrated

 - Burn creams and ointments, and special burn dressings

 Care for less serious burns

 First degree and smaller second degree burns are usually managed well at home.
-First aid may include soaking the burned area in cool (not cold) water for a few minutes to stop the burning process, and then drying gently.
+First aid may include soaking the burned area in clean cool (not cold) water for a few minutes to stop the burning process, and then drying gently.
 Pat to dry, do not rub.
 Creams, such as aloe vera or burn ointments may help relieve some of the pain or discomfort.
 Keep the burns clean and loosely covered, and monitor for breaks in the skin and signs of infection.
 Do not break any blisters that may form.